gisaia/ARLAS-stack-birdstracking-tutorial/README.md

     ```
 - Index data in `birdstracking_data.csv` in Elasticsearch
-    - For that we need Logstash, a data processing pipeline that ingests data from a multitude of sources
+    - We need Logstash as a data processing pipeline that ingests data in Elasticsearch.
+So we will download it and untar it:

         ```shell
         ( wget https://artifacts.elastic.co/downloads/logstash/logstash-7.4.2.tar.gz ; tar -xzf logstash-7.4.2.tar.gz )
         ```
-    - Index data
+    - Now we can index the data:

         ```shell
         cat birdstracking_data.csv \
         | ./logstash-7.4.2/bin/logstash \
         -f configs/birdtracking2es.logstash.conf
         ```
-    - Check if __77 384__ birds positions are indexed
+    - Check if __77 384__ birds positions are indexed:

         ```shell
         curl -XGET http://localhost:9200/birdstracking_index/_count?pretty